subsquid/squid-sdk/README.md

 2. decode and persist it in normalized form
 3. make it available for further processing and exploration.

-Compared to chain node RPC,
-archive allows to access data in a more granular fashion and from multiple blocks at once.
+Compared to chain node RPC,  an archive allows one to access data in a more granular fashion and from multiple blocks at once.

 ### Processor

-[substrate-processor](substrate-processor) fetches the data from archive and executes user-defined mapping code against it.
+[substrate-processor](substrate-processor) fetches the data from an archive and executes user-defined mapping code against it.

-### Typegen
+### Typegen tools

 [substrate-typegen(1)](substrate-typegen) can generate facade TypeScript classes for substrate events, calls and storage items, allowing to work with chain data in a fully typesafe and runtime upgrades aware fashion.

+Similarly, [squid-evm-typegen(1)](evm-typegen) generates facade TypeScript classes for type-safe processing of EVM logs.

 ### Postgres

-Although `substrate-processor` is designed to work with any database or without database at all, a special attention was given to the case, when postgres compatible database is used as the target destination for the chain data.
+`substrate-processor` is designed to be able to load the processed data into an arbitrary database and indeed one can
+run it without a persistent store.

+However, additional tooling is available when a processor is run against a postgres-compatible database.
-For such case, subsquid framework suggests the-graph like dev flow:
+In such a case, subsquid framework suggests the following dev flow:

-1. Define the target database schema using GraphQL and a number of custom directives
+1. Define the target database schema using a GraphQL schema enriched with custom directives
 2. Generate [TypeORM](https://typeorm.io) entity classes with [typeorm-codegen](typeorm-codegen)
 3. Generate and apply database migrations with [typeorm-migration](typeorm-migration)
 4. Use powerful and extensible [GraphQL server](graphql-server) to serve produced data right away.

 ### Squid

-_Squids_ - this is how we call ETL projects built with subsquid framework.
+_Squids_ - this is how we call ETL projects built with the Subsquid framework.

-They have a certain structure and supposed to be developed as regular node.js packages.
+Squids have a certain structure and are supposed to be developed as a regular node.js package.
+See [squid-template](https://github.com/subsquid/squid-template) for a reference.

-Typical squid implements both data mapping and HTTP API presenting the end result.
+A typical squid implements both data mapping and an API server presenting the data.

-Squids can be deployed to subsquid cloud and in the future to decentralized community network.
+Squids can be deployed to a Subsquid cloud service called [Aquairum](https://app.subsquid.io).
+In the future, the cloud service will be replaced by a decentralized network of providers.

 ### Other tools

-Subsquid framework incorporates a number of npm packages which might be useful in standalone mode:
+Subsquid framework incorporates a few npm packages that might be useful in standalone mode:

 * [scale-codec](scale-codec) - encoder and decoder for [SCALE](https://docs.substrate.io/reference/scale-codec/) data serialization format
 * [ss58-codec](ss58-codec) - encoder and decoder for [SS58 address format](https://docs.substrate.io/v3/advanced/ss58/)